- 3 minutes to read

 Important

-You must restart the Nodinite Pickup Logging Service for configuration changes to take effect.
+Restart the Nodinite Pickup Logging Service after making configuration changes to apply your updates.

 Storage Account Name*